Tchimwa/Azure-DNS-Forwarder/README.md

 - Name of the existing VNET and subnet you want to deploy the DNS server into
 - You will have a choice to pick up an existing RG or create a new one
-- Set up the login and the password of your DNS Server
+- Set up the login and the password for your DNS Server